You may be aware of the role plaque and tartar buildup play when it comes to increasing your risk for cavities and tooth decay.

 Certain factors that increase your risk for gum disease also increase the likelihood that you will have tartar buildup on your teeth.
 Smoking isn’t only a top risk factor for gum disease.
 It also makes people more likely to have tartar.

 If you are concerned about plaque and tartar buildup and your risk for gum disease, it’s a good idea to speak with a periodontist about your options for treatment.
-In Miami, Florida, periodontists Dr. John Paul Gallardo and Dr. William Lamas can examine your teeth and gums, recommend appropriate treatment options and let you know what you can do to minimize tartar and plaque.
+In Miami, Florida, periodontists Dr. John Paul Gallardo can examine your teeth and gums, recommend appropriate treatment options and let you know what you can do to minimize tartar and plaque.
 To schedule an appointment with the periodontists, call (305) 447-1447 today.